ciechowoj/breakout/tutorial.md

     ## Assumptions
     - Everything written in Rust and web-assembly (as little JS as possible)
+    - Note about very good support for Rust in VS Code through RLS

 # Game context and animated bouncing ball

 # Input from mouse & keyboard